enspencer/symbols-hashes/README.md

 ```ruby
 :name => 'my_wizard'
 ```
 Thats because :name is actually a symbol!
 So what does a symbol actually look like?
-It's simply a ':' followed by alphanumeric characters
+It's simply a ':' followed by alphanumeric characters or a string

 ```ruby
 "key" #this is a string